 The law consists of two pieces of legislation: the Patient Protection and Affordable Care Act (PPACA) and the Health Care and Education Reconciliation Act (HCERA).
 Jointly they are referred to as the Affordable Care Act or ACA.
 The information below comes from the U.S. Department of Health & Human Services.

-Because of the Affordable Care Act, the 83 percent of Wyomingites who have insurance will have more coverage choices than before.
-And for the 17 percent of Wyomingites who don't have insurance, or Wyoming families and small businesses who buy their coverage but aren't happy with it, change is coming.
+Because of the Affordable Care Act, the 92 percent of Washington, D.C., residents who have insurance will have more coverage choices than before.
+And for the 8 percent of Washingtonians who don't have insurance, or District of Columbia families and small businesses that buy their coverage but aren't happy with it, change is coming.

 Open enrollment in the Marketplace starts Oct.
 1, with coverage starting as soon as Jan.
 1, 2014.
-But Wyoming families and small businesses can visit HealthCare.gov right now to find the information they need to prepare for open enrollment.
+But District of Columbia families and small businesses can visit HealthCare.gov right now to find the information they need to prepare for open enrollment.

 Cheaper prescription drugs for people with Medicare